Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Reduction of Soft Manipulators

 \section{Reduction of Soft Manipulators}

 In this section, we present multiple static and dynamic simulation scenarios to showcase our proposed reduction approach.
-This analysis focuses on cable-driven soft manipulators with different actuators' routings and number of actuators.
+This analysis focuses on cable-driven soft manipulators with different actuators' paths and number of actuators.
 The dimensions and material parameters of the manipulators are detailed in Table \ref{tab::ManipulatorParams_6}.
+These material parameters, which are utilized in this section's simulations, are the default specified in the SoRoSim toolbox, which represent a typical silicone with moderate values for density, Young's modulus, Poisson's ratio, and damping constant.
+These properties provide a balance of strength, flexibility, and weight appropriate for our modeling purposes.
 We compare the ROM solution to the High-Order Model (HOM) solution (model used for data generation) using the tip position error metric.
 As discussed earlier in Section \ref{sec::DynStat}, the static equilibrium is solved using root finding methods, with the straight, undeformed configuration being the initial guess for all the presented cases.
 As for the dynamics, the differential equation (\ref{eq::gendynamics}) is integrated using various numerical integrators.
 Both solvers are implemented in the MATLAB toolbox SoRoSim \cite{AnupSoRoSim}.
+Throughout this Section and Section \ref{sec::POD_Hybrid}, we discuss the reduction of computational cost through both the speed-up factor metric (HOM solution time divided by ROM solution time) and its inverse, the normalized computation time, where the HOM corresponds to a value of 1 for both metrics.